Kostiantyn-Nagornyi/microservices-intro/README.md

 Helm deployment commands and respective figures with deployment results are given below.

-1. Initial helm-chart deployment, the **REVISION 1**, of already existent microservice configuration without templating, see Fig. 1.
+1. Initial helm-chart deployment, the **REVISION 1**, of already existent microservice configuration without templating.

 *!NB: Here and below it is not strictly needed to include "--namespace microservice-helm-experimental-ns" part to the command, because it is set up in the configuration itself.
 Here it is included for